How to make strong coffee | (8 simple Tips!)

 3- Use fresh coffee beans

-Also read: How to make coffee from whole beans
+Also read: How to Store Coffee Beans

 4- Grind your beans